Rishikesh-Jadhav/AI-and-Machine-Learning-on-Google-Cloud/README.md

 Project 2 : Entity and Sentiment Analysis with Natural Language API

-Welcome to my GitHub repository showcasing two comprehensive machine learning projects completed as part of my preparation for the **Google Cloud Professional Machine Learning Engineer** certification.
+Welcome to my GitHub repository showcasing two introductory machine learning projects completed as part of my preparation for the **Google Cloud Professional Machine Learning Engineer** certification.
 These projects demonstrate practical applications of **BigQuery ML** and the **Google Cloud Natural Language API** to solve real-world problems in data analysis and natural language processing.

 ---